 Is that a shocking revelation?
 A 2003 study showed that coffee beans contain mold.
 Moreover, mycotoxins, a product of microfungi, are also present in coffee beans.

 Further research has confirmed a link between mycotoxins and chronic fatigue.
-So if you feel excessively tired after taking your coffee, it might be due to the mycotoxins.
+So if you feel exhausted after drinking your coffee, it might be due to mycotoxins.
 However, most processed coffee contains mycotoxins within legally permissible limits.

 5. You May Have Built a Tolerance Towards Caffeine